ClonyPDF home

 Visa Authority Overview

-Italy visa applications are processed through Italian consulates and embassies abroad, with day-to-day appointment handling, document collection, and biometric enrollment outsourced in many countries to VFS Global or, in some locations, TLScontact.
+Italy visa applications are processed through Italian consulates and embassies abroad under the Ministry of Foreign Affairs and International Cooperation (MAECI), with day-to-day appointment handling, document collection, and biometric enrollment outsourced in many countries to VFS Global or, in some locations, TLScontact.
 These visa application centres (VACs) check your photo against the published specification before your file even reaches a consular officer — which is why a non-compliant photo can stall your appointment before the substantive review of your application starts.

 Differences Between Visa Types